-Healthy, intact grazing lands sustain communities in the rural U.S., whose livelihoods and way of life depends on 770,000 cattle operations, over 90% of which are family-operated ranches and farms. © Blake Gordon in the Great Plains, but its numbers are declining.
-Many ranchers manage their pastures to provide habitat for the species, which also makes good foraging for their cattle. © Harvey Payne
+Healthy, intact grazing lands sustain communities in the rural U.S., whose livelihoods and way of life depends on 770,000 cattle operations, over 90% of which are family-operated ranches and farms. © Blake Gordon

+An icon of America's grasslands, the greater prairie-chicken makes its home in the Great Plains, but its numbers are declining, Many ranchers manage their pastures to provide habitat for the species, which also makes good foraging for their cattle. © Harvey Payne